-2 (letter size) pages of handwritten notes will be allowed.
+2 (letter size) pages of handwritten notes and a calculator are allowed.

 There will be one term project.
 Students will analyze a data set provided to them by using data analysis techniques and writing a Python computing program.

 GRADING:

 Final grades will be determined by weighting the various portions of the course as follows: